 But her symptoms worsened.
 Her frantic parents called 911.
 When they arrived, the EMTs performed an echocardiogram and were so shocked by what they found that they repeated it twice more: Sandhu was having a massive heart attack.
 Interventional cardiologists at the local hospital placed a stent, but Sandhu’s condition was so dire that she needed more expert care.

-She was rushed by ambulance to Columbia, where Ulrich Jorde, MD, medical director of the Cardiac Assist Device Program, and his team performed open-heart surgery to place a left ventricular assist device (LVAD).
+She was rushed by ambulance to Columbia, where she received open-heart surgery to place a left ventricular assist device (LVAD).
 Sendhu’s failing heart was too damaged to recover, so the LVAD would serve as a “bridge,” keeping it functioning until a transplant could be found.

 “My chances were very slim, even with the LVAD,” Sandhu says.
 “They told my family to say their goodbyes before I went into surgery.”